MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 The person who creates a guide.

 ## Calibration
 A process in which HoloLens adjusts the hologram display according to a user's interpupillary distance (IPD).
 The HoloLens device must be calibrated correctly so that the guide aligns properly in the real world.
 Proper calibration is also necessary to place holographic objects in HoloLens Authoring mode.
 HoloLens includes a Calibration app that can be used by authors and operators for this purpose.
-[Learn more about calibrating HoloLens](pc-authoring.md).

 ## Digital twin
 A 3D representation used for one type of alignment.
 You place the digital twin, which can be a CAD model or scanned model, directly over its counterpart in the real world, and then use a gesture to align the guide to the digital twin.